1. Introduction

 The prerequisite for unprivileged execution is that the agent package has been installed within a single directory.
 The option to select an installation directory is available for Linux, as well as for Solaris and AIX.

-The two related rules define Installation paths for agent files (Linux, UNIX) and Run agent as non-root user (Linux) have been discontinued.
+The two related rules define Installation paths for agent files (Linux, UNIX) and Run agent as non-root user (Linux) have been deprecated.
 It is planned to remove both in Checkmk version 2.5.0.

 ![]() |